AmazingThew/KnobSock/readme.md

 # INSTALLATION
-* Install Python.
-I have only tested on 3.5 under Windows.
-* Run `pip install mido`
-* Run `pip install python-rtmidi`
-* Download the project files bc you'll probably need those I guess
+* For Windows, just grab the binaries from [the Releases tab](https://github.com/AmazingThew/KnobSock/releases)
+* For other platforms, you should be able to run the Python scripts directly, but I have not tested this
-* Plug in one or more MIDI controllers with some knobs (tested: Akai LPD8 and Korg nanoKONTROL2)
+* Plug in one or more MIDI controllers with some knobs/faders
-* Run configurator.py.
+* Run configurator.exe.
 It will ask you to fondle all your knobs so the server can identify them
-* Run server.py
+* Run server.exe
-* Open Clients/Python/debugClient.py and change NUM_KNOBS to the total number of knobs you configured
-* Run debugClient.py.
-It should print values to the console when the knobs are moved.

 # MONITOR